ismaberra/goalguard/README.md

 | Number of heads            | 4                      |
 | Feedforward dimension      | 768                    |

-Run the train.py script to train the model.
+Now, run the train.py script to train the model.
 This script will execute the sttrans.py script, displaying validation and training loss in the terminal and as a graph.
 It also compares true results with predictions for the testing data and prints the model accuracy.
 The trained model is saved as best_model.pth.
 ```
 python training.py
 ```